History of the United States (1776–1789): Slavery

 The controversial issue of slavery was brought up during the drafting of the Declaration of Independence; Jefferson's original draft condemned King George III for his support of the slave trade, but Southern delegates had the language removed.
 Virginia governor Lord Dunmore issued Dunmore's Proclamation in 1775, offering freedom to slaves that fought alongside the British.
 General Sir Henry Clinton made a similar proclamation in 1779.
 Thousands of slaves served as Black Loyalists in the Revolutionary War.
+Similarly, the Continental Army allowed Black men, including slaves, to serve in 1777.
+It also guaranteed freedom for slaves that joined the army, though Southern states worked to prevent such an offer.

+The American Revolution made the issue of slavery more prominent, as some writers began to criticize what they saw as hypocrisy in supporting liberty while owning slaves, causing the institution to lose popularity in the Northern United States.
+Many slaves also pledged support to the Patriot cause, particularly in the north, further inclining these states to end slavery.
 In 1780, Pennsylvania enacted a law banning the enslavement of people born after March 1 of that year and guaranteeing freedom to children born into slavery after that date upon reaching the age of 28.
 Connecticut and Rhode Island ended slavery on similar terms in 1784.
+In other Northern states, slaves were active in both protest and litigation against slavery, and by the end of the 1780s, they successfully sued for freedom in all Northern states but New Jersey and New York.

+Slaves in the Southern states, who made up a much larger proportion of the population, were not given significant liberties in light of the revolution.
+Changes to slavery in the South were smaller, including an end to the Atlantic slave trade in several states and the passage of laws that allowed slaveowners to free their slaves in their wills.
+Over the 1780s, the number of free Blacks in the South increased from roughly 4,000 to 60,000.

-Slavery again became a political debate during the drafting of the Constitution.
+The issue of slavery was intensely debated during the drafting of the Constitution.
 Delegates at the Constitutional Convention were divided on the morality of slavery, and there was also debate about whether slaves should be counted when allocating proportional representation to each state.
 The dispute was resolved with the Three-fifths Compromise in which slaves would be counted as three-fifths of a person in the United States census.